Metatavu/enfuser-ngsi/README.md

 List entities -endpoint
 -----------------------

+Notes on the endpoint:

-Does not support following parameters: q, mq, orderBy, metadata.
+- Does not support following parameters: q, mq, metadata.
+- Only geo:distance orderBy is currently  supported